2018 Sunda Strait tsunami: Domestic

 The Indonesian Red Cross created a website for the families whose relatives went missing in the tsunami.
 300 Indonesian Red Cross volunteers from Banten were sent to Serang and Pandeglang.
 Banser, a Nahdlatul Ulama affiliated organisation, sent hundreds of volunteers to the affected areas.

 More than 5,000 people were displaced by the tsunami, with 3,050 people in Pandeglang Regency, Banten and more than 2,500 in Lampung.
-Local mosques and fields were turned into evacuation centre.
-In Lampung, the regional government buildings were declared as a crisis center and as an evacuation center.
-On 2 January, officials announced that nearly 40,000 people had evacuated to the nearest evacuation centre, of whom more than 22,000 were from Pandeglang Regency and nearly 8,000 were from Lampung.
+Local mosques and fields were turned into evacuation centres.
+In Lampung, the regional government buildings were declared as crisis centres and as evacuation centres.
+On 2 January, officials announced that nearly 40,000 people had evacuated to the nearest evacuation centres, of whom more than 22,000 were from Pandeglang Regency and nearly 8,000 were from Lampung.
 In Pandeglang, more than 12,000 people evacuated due to trauma from the tsunami, while the other 10,000 evacuated as their houses had been either damaged or destroyed.
-41 schools were turned into evacuation centers.
+41 schools were turned into evacuation centres.

 Following the tsunami, a malfunction caused the tsunami warning siren at a Pandeglang village to ring and prompted residents to evacuate.
 Meanwhile, the Indonesian National Board for Disaster Management warned coastal residents that there was a possibility that another tsunami would strike the region again, citing the unstable condition of the slope due to the landslide.
 Officials announced that at least 2 new cracks, one of which was 1 km long, had been formed on the volcano and that these cracks could widen if a magnitude 3.4 earthquake or stronger occur near the volcano, which could cause another landslide and could trigger another devastating tsunami.
 Residents who lived within 1 km of the coastline were evacuated.

 In response to the tsunami, Facebook activated its safety check.
 In social media, thousands of Indonesians offered their condolences and started online fundraising.
 Charity lines were set up and charity concerts were also conducted throughout the country.
 Prayer services for the victims were also held throughout the country.